FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Introduction

-To address the aforementioned challenges, we propose the \ours\ metric.
+To address the aforementioned challenges, we propose the \ours\ metric, which can evaluate \textit{fine-grained hallucinations in various multimodal tasks}, such as image captioning and open-ended questions.
 This metric comprises three primary components: Descriptive Sub-sentence Identification, Atomic Fact Generation, and Fact Verification, as illustrated in Figure~\ref{fig:ours}.
 The first component is tasked with discerning descriptive sub-sentences within the composite content of the generated free-form answer.
-The second component deconstructs this descriptive content into fine-grained elements (\ie atomic facts)~\cite{min2023factscore}.
-These atomic facts cover a comprehensive list of types, such as objects attributes, and interrelationships.
-The last component emphasizes verifying the consistency between the visual information and the derived atomic facts via the Visual Entailment Model (VEM)~\cite{DBLP:journals/corr/abs-1901-06706}.
-Based on the proposed metric, we evaluated several advanced LVLMs.
-From the results, we conclude that current LVLMs still face challenges of unfaithful generations that are not grounded in the image, which leaves a large room for improvement.
+Thereafter, the second component deconstructs this descriptive content into fine-grained elements (\ie atomic facts)~\cite{factscore}.
+These atomic facts cover comprehensive types, such as objects attributes and interrelationships.
+The last component emphasizes verifying the consistency between the visual information and the derived atomic facts via a Visual Entailment Model (VEM)~\cite{DBLP:journals/corr/abs-1901-06706}.
+Based on the proposed metric, we evaluated several advanced LVLMs, such as LLaVA~\cite{llava} and MiniGPT-4~\cite{minigpt4}.
+From the results, we conclude that current LVLMs still face challenges of answers that are not faithful to the input image, which leaves a large room for improvement.

-In summary, our contributions are as follows: (1) We introduce \ours, a metric tailored to assess various types of hallucinations in LVLMs free-form answers to open-ended questions~\cite{llava}, which is rarely addressed by current studies; (2) To the best of our knowledge, we first systematically study the LVLMs free-form answers and evaluate the fine-grained hallucinations in them; (3) In our quest to understand the hallucinations manifested by LVLMs, we embark on comprehensive experiments with six publicly available models across diverse datasets.
+In summary, our contributions are as follows: (1) We introduce \ours, a metric tailored to assess hallucinations in LVLMs free-form answers to open-ended questions, which is not yet addressed by current studies; (2) To the best of our knowledge, we are the first to systematically study the LVLMs free-form answers and evaluate the fine-grained hallucinations of various types in LVLMs; (3) In our quest to understand the hallucinations manifested by LVLMs, we embark on comprehensive experiments with six open source models across diverse tasks and datasets.
 Our findings underscore that the hallucination phenomenon remains a pressing challenge for current LVLMs.
+As a byproduct, we released our code\footnote{\url{https://github.com/bcdnlp/FAITHSCORE}.}.